Suzanne Deal Booth: Career

 From 1986 to 1996, Deal Booth worked as the Getty Art History Information Program and Training Program Coordinator, Getty Conservation Institute.

 In 1998, she founded Friends of Heritage Preservation (FOHP), a charitable giving group that works in partnership with individuals, organizations, museums, and foundations to promote cultural identity through the preservation of endangered artistic and historic works, artifacts, and sites.

 Deal Booth served as a Gubernatorial appointment to the Board of the California Cultural & Historical Endowment from 2004- 2008 She has been a board member of Los Angeles County Museum of Art since 2002 and serves on the boards of the Menil Collection; The Blanton Museum of Art; Ballroom Marfa, and The Contemporary Austin, as well as serving on the advisory council of the Harry Ransom Center at the University of Texas at Austin.
 She is a former trustee of Rice University, the American Academy in Rome, the Institute of Fine Arts (New York University) and the Centre Pompidou Foundation.

 In 2002, Suzanne Deal Booth and David G. Booth established the Booth Family Rome Prize Fellowship for Historic Preservation and Conservation at the American Academy in Rome, which is awarded on an annual basis and has supported over 15 fellowships.

 In 2005, the Suzanne Deal Booth Collaborative Partnership, Rice University, Houston, Texas was created and in 2015 The Booth Center for Special Collections at Georgetown’s Lauinger Library – extensive collection of rare books, manuscripts and art was dedicated.

 In 2012, Deal Booth was the patron for the James Turrell “Twilight Epiphany” Skyspace, Rice University, Houston, TX.
 The space was dedicated as the Suzanne Deal Booth Centennial Pavilion in 2012.

+From 2015 to 2019, Suzanne Deal Booth served on Visiting Committees at the Metropolitan Museum of Art, including a committee for Objects Conservation.